 · work in pairs and groups and communicate in French

-At All Saints’ we integrate language learning into everyday school life, with teachers, teaching assistants and children using and experimenting with their knowledge of different languages whenever the opportunity arises.
-We foster a problem-solving approach, giving children opportunities to work out language use for themselves in a supportive context where risk-taking and creativity are encouraged, and there is an emphasis on having fun with the new language.
+At All Saints’ we foster a problem-solving approach, giving children opportunities to work out language use for themselves in a supportive context where risk-taking and creativity are encouraged, and there is an emphasis on having fun with the new language.
+All children in Key Stage 2, including those with SEND, have equal access to French lessons.
 Our French club for our Year 2 children is extremely popular.